ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 This method involves filling out web forms directly in the browser and downloading template spreadsheets that can be completed off-line and later uploaded to ENA.
 This is the easiest method to use if you are unfamiliar with submissions, but quickly becomes time-consuming with bulk submission (> 50 records).
 It is possible to register and submit **studies**, **samples**, and **raw reads** this way.

 #### Test submission
-ENA provides two sites for submission; one for <a href="https://wwwdev.ebi.ac.uk/ena/submit/webin" target="_blank">test submissions</a> and one for <a href="https://www.ebi.ac.uk/ena/submit/webin" target="_blank">'real' submissions</a> (i.e. an actual submission to ENA).
+ENA provides two sites for submission; one for <a href="https://wwwdev.ebi.ac.uk/ena/submit/webin" target="_blank">test submissions</a> and one for <a href="https://www.ebi.ac.uk/ena/submit/webin" target="_blank">production submissions</a> (i.e. an actual submission to ENA).
 We recommend doing a test submission first, using the example data provided, in order to get an understanding of the different steps. <b>Note:</b> The test service is purged every 24 h, meaning that any submitted test file will be removed before the following day, making it impossible to begin a submission one day and continue the next.

 <p>
   <button class="btn btn-expandable" data-bs-toggle="collapse" href="#collapseFind4a" role="button" aria-expanded="false" aria-controls="collapseFind4a">